BOG ROSEMARY

 Being a member of the Heather and Crowberry Family, it has bell-shaped flowers very similar in shape, if not colour, to Bell Heather.

-This plant is smaller that what I expected, only slightly higher than the star mosses with which it was growing.
-Any slight disturbance to the flower invariably resulted in the petals falling off immediately, as many had already done without my assistance.
+This plant is shorter than what your Author expected, being only slightly higher than the star mosses within which it was growing.
+Any slight disturbance to the flower invariably resulted in the petals falling off immediately, as many had already done without his assistance.

 The leaves are dark-green, narrow lanceolate, out-rolled at the edges and pointed at the tips, with prominent translucent veins showing through in the sunlight.

-The distribution of Bog Rosemary is confined to the middle latitudes of North-West UK.
+The distribution of Bog Rosemary is confined to the middle latitudes of North-West UK and is the County Flower of Cardiganshire, Kircudbrightshire and Tyrone.

 Bog Rosemary contains glycosides called Grayanotoxins, which are the toxic compounds present also in other members of the Heather Family including Rhododendrons and American Laurels (Kalmia), especially the leaves.
 They are also present in the Genera Chamaedaphne, Gaultheria, Ledum, Leucotho, Lyonia, Pernettya and Pieris, some of which are non-native to the UK.

 Grayanotoxins bind to the sodium channels in nerve cell membranes, blocking the passage of sodium ions and thus preventing the cells from returning to normality, leaving them permanently excited.
 When ingested, it lowers the blood pressure which can lead to dizziness, vomiting, diarrhoea, tremors, heart disturbances and may cause breathing problems.
 Convulsions coma and death may result if sufficient quantities are consumed.
-Cattle and sheep are more at risk, for they are more likely to eat the leaves or flowers of Rhododendrons or Azaleas.
+Cattle and sheep are more at risk, for they are more likely to eat the leaves or flowers of Rhododendrons or Azaleas such as Yellow Azalea.
 Just a few leaves are enough to kill a human.

 Distribution